Name the captain

 Marget's Table

-The Crossing is not only war.
-Marget's Table is the game's quieter room: a parlor of card games, archive shelves, ambient mixes, and instrument play with no wrong notes.
-It is where the run breathes.
+The Crossing is not only a march.
+Marget's Table is the quieter room around it: card games, archive shelves, reading artifacts, ambient mixes, and instruments built for reflective play rather than mastery.

-Crossing, War, Tower, Patience, Pyre, divination, and a growing archive of lore.
+Crossing, War, Tower, Patience, Pyre, divination, and more small rituals around the main run.

 Artifacts